Written by Susan Lane SLCM Keeper of ColourMine

 My Final Reflections on the Day

-I lost a child in full term childbirth and found that sometimes life just throws situations at you that you have no idea why or how to deal with them.
+I lost a child in full-term childbirth and found that sometimes life just throws situations at you that you have no idea why or how to deal with.

 © Susan Lane.
 All rights reserved.
 No part of this publication may be reproduced, stored, or transmitted in any form without prior written permission from the author.